The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-oop/5-has-many-belongs-to.md

 ## Practice

-Class Diagrams can be created using a tool like https://draw.io or they can simply be drawn using pen and paper.
+UML Diagrams can be created using a tool like [https://draw.io](https://draw.io) or they can simply be drawn using pen and paper.

-**TODO:** Take a moment and create a diagram for the `Book` class below:
+**TODO:** Take a moment and create a UML diagram for the `Book` class below:

 ```js
 class Book {